Circleville, Ohio: Early history

-Family of George Hitler Sr. arrived in 1799, his descendants still live in the city.
-Dr. Gay Hitler used to be a dentist.
-Now there are here two Hitler roads, Hubert Hitler Road, Hitler Pond, Hitler-Park, Hitler-Ludvig cemetery.
+One such settler was George Hitler Sr., who migrated to Circleville in 1799 with his wife and 4 children, with seven more being born in Circleville after they resettled.
+One of these children, Dr. Gay Hitler, used to be a dentist.
+Numerous features of the town are named after this family, these being two 'Hitler' roads, Hubert Hitler Road, Hitler Pond, Hitler-Park, and Hitler-Ludvig cemetery.
 There is no connection between the family and Adolf Hitler, whose surname was defined much later.

 Establishment

 On January 12, 1810, Pickaway County was established by order of the Ohio General Assembly.
 On February 19 of that year, the assembly appointed David Bradford, George Jackson, and John Pollock to choose the location for the county seat.
-The men ventured into the county and inspected numerous sites.
-At the time, the Hopewell fortifications were still intact, and were selected for the site.
-An 1880 history of the county presumes that the men thought the site location would spur the preservation and maintenance of the Hopewell mounds.
-The group was then given a director on July 25 to oversee them, with Daniel Dreisbach appointed.
+The men ventured across the county and inspected numerous sites.
+The Hopewell fortifications were still intact at this time, and were selected as the site for Circleville's construction.
+A history of the county published in 1880 suggests that the men thought the site location would spur the preservation and maintenance of the Hopewell mounds.
+The group was subsequently assigned appointed director Daniel Dreisbach to oversee them on July 25.
 Dreisbach was to purchase the land, determine lots, and distribute them.
-At the time, the land was owned by Jacob Zeiger, Zeiger Jr., and Samuel Watt; Dreisbach purchased 200 acres for $800 to $900.
+At the time, the land was owned by Jacob Zeiger, Zeiger Jr., and Samuel Watt; Dreisbach purchased 200 acres for a sum of $800 to $900.